tytydraco/yessleep/out/I_Am_Ancient_Evil_She_Had_Metrics.md

 An Amazon fulfillment center.

 The air vibrated with exhaustion.
-The fluorescent hummed at a frequency that erodes hope.
+The fluorescents hummed at a frequency that erodes hope.
 I thought I had found sanctuary.

 Then I saw her.